 Microbiology is at the forefront of protection against infectious diseases.

-Focusing on the key areas of immunology, virology, parasitology, environmental microbiology, microbial biotechnology and microbial genomics, you'll study bacterial, fungal and viral infections.
+You’ll focus on immunology, virology, parasitology, environmental microbiology, microbial biotechnology and microbial genomics.
+Study bacterial, fungal and viral infections.

-Alternatively, kickstart your career in research by progressing into a research-based honours degree.
+Or kickstart your career in research by progressing into a research-based honours degree.